-The problem with bungalows
+The problem with bungalows and how to cure damp

 Bungalows are more often prone to damp walls, mould and condensation than houses.
 We look at the reasons why and what can be done to prevent it.